agu3rra/devsecops-workshop/docs/readme.md

 - [x] local setup. [detailed task](#local-environment-setup).
 Tested with Terraform for creating/destroying resource group in Azure.
 - [x] define upload path semantics to ABS.
 - [x] cost estimate calculations for the proposed solution (top it at 200 USD)
-- [ ] refer to [Terraform azurerm docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs), so understand the input I need to provide to my Terraform script.
+- [x] refer to [Terraform azurerm docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs), so understand the input I need to provide to my Terraform script.
 Perhaps visit some of the resources in the Azure Portal UI to see if I get any additional contextual info that can help me decide how to configure each resource.
-- [ ] see what I can get out of Azure function.
-I am guessing I can drag drop my way there to do fun stuff for me.
+- [ ] ~~see what I can get out of Azure function.
+I am guessing I can drag drop my way there to do fun stuff for me.~~ Managed to get the logs into Blob storage without using an Azure function.
 - [ ] note down challenges and solutions as I progress.
 - [ ] do blob reading to local terminal.
 - [ ] create slide deck.